SquareSR/Testing-Red-Classic/README.md

 Contine down and right to the next ladder and follow the path below

 <img src="https://i.imgur.com/impaAww.png" width=550 >

+> If you are now exiting Mt.
+Moon scroll down to "BRIDGE SPLIT"

 - Fight the Super Nerd
   - Magnemite: HA x2 + HA/PS